 Tired of getting unwanted text messages on your phone?
-Text message spam is illegal, but that isn't stopping the scammers from sending out endless offers for free gifts, cheap mortgages, or debt relief services.
+Automated message spam is illegal, but that isn't stopping the scammers from sending out endless offers for free gifts, cheap mortgages, or debt relief services.
 We loathe unwated messages, and we hate text spam just as much as you do.
 Really.

 Here are 5 tips to help protect yourself from unwanted messages.